Arlington Divorce Attorneys

 The process begins with the filing spouse deciding whether to proceed, gathering necessary information, and making custody and asset division requests.

 The 60-day waiting period starts after the petition is filed.
 The petition must be served unless the other spouse signs a notarized waiver.
 The waiver eliminates the need for formal service but does not prevent the spouse from hiring an attorney or participating in the case.
 This waiver cannot be signed until at least one day after filing.
-Consulting a divorce lawyer before signing is strongly recommended.
+Consulting a divorce lawyer in Arlington before signing is strongly recommended.

 If the divorce is contested, the process can extend for months as spouses gather evidence, conduct discovery, attempt mediation, or negotiate settlements.
 A judge may issue temporary orders covering custody, support, debt payments, and residency arrangements until the case is resolved.